ZabuZabuZabu/AFD/README.md

 python tools/AFD_T.py --img_folder <img_folder path of SportsMOT> --output_dir <Output folder path>
 ```

-img_folder is a folder named [VIDE_NAME] that you can see in dataset directry like this.
+img_folder is a folder named [VIDEO_NAME] that you can see in dataset directry like this.
 ```
 sportsmot_publish
 └—dataset